 Robby Burke, a graduate of Virginia Military Institute and of the Southern Baptist Theological Seminary, has served as an Army chaplain and as the pastor for various churches (Baptist, Church of the Brethren, and United Church of Christ).
-After serving 4 years at Coffeewood Correctional Center, Chaplain Burke felt a call to Augusta Correctional Center.
+After serving 8 and 1/4 years at Coffeewood Correctional Center, Chaplain Burke got a call to Augusta Correctional Center in July of 2017.
 A survivor of a violent crime himself, Robby says he long resisted the call to prison chaplaincy, but it became unmistakable as he stood in a deep, underground prison cell under the ancient house of the High Priest in Jerusalem and thought, “This may have been Jesus’ prison cell!”

 For Chaplain Robby Burke, this work is personal.
 “All throughout the years, when I felt an urge to do this kind of ministry, I explained to God, in case He’d forgotten, that I’d been a victim of a violent crime in 1991, and I didn’t want to do this kind of ministry.
 He’s amazingly tolerant.”

 While out of town at a family wedding, Chaplain Burke and his brother were attacked by three men.
 Chaplain Burke was shot.
 Years passed.
 “While I was gone to Israel, I visited the place where Jesus was imprisoned the night before he was crucified.
 There is a church on the top of this hole…and all us ministerial types went down there to think about what it would have been like for Jesus.”
 While in Israel, back home in the United States a call had come in to his wife asking if Chaplain Burke would consider being a chaplain to Coffeewood Correctional Center.